Shidacea/Shidacea-CPP/README.md

 However, several libraries are required to do so (see documentation for SFML).

 Tested distributions:
-* WSL Ubuntu 18.04 (yep, it DOES work, but only if you install GCC 8)
+* WSL Ubuntu 18.04 (yep, it DOES work, but only if you install GCC 8 and all libraries required for SFML, and you also need an XServer)
+* Manjaro 18.1.0 (works out of the box, only CMake was missing)